MIDIconsortium/Anonymisation/README.md

 To anonymise a single dicom file and save the resulting dicom file, simply run the following command:

-`python run.py -i -o`
+`python run.py -i /path/to/dicom/file -o /path/to/saved/dicom/file`

-where -i is the path to the original dicom file, and -o is the path where the anonymised dicom will be saved.

 By default, patient age, date of birth, and sex are retained, but patient name, address, hospital ID and hospital accession number are removed.
+This can be changed by passing additional boolean arguments to run.py:

+--keep_age
+--keep_sex
+--keep_name
+--keep_address
+--keep_id
+--keep_accession

+e.g., `python run.py -i /path/to/dicom/file -o /path/to/saved/dicom/file --keep_age False` etc.

 This repository is compatible with python 3.6.
 See requirements.txt for all prerequisites; you can also install them using the following command: